Special offer

 CompTIA A+

 CompTIA’s CompTIA A+ certification covers a wide range of IT-related subjects, including hardware, troubleshooting and tech support.
-Candidates in possession of this foundational qualification know about IT security, operational procedures, mobile devices, networking and a number of different operating systems.
+Candidates with this foundational qualification understand IT security, operational procedures, mobile devices, networking and a range of operating systems.

 Microsoft Technology Associate (MTA)